 Every business in the state of Virginia has to have a unique business name.
 So, you’ll have to check the database maintained by the Office Of the Clerk to make sure another LLC hasn’t already registered the name you want.
 You can search the business name database of the Office of the Clerk here.

-If you aren’t crazy about your LLC name or it isn’t the name you want to present your business as to the world, you can always fill out an application for a trade name or DBA name (“Doing Business As”).
+If you aren’t crazy about your LLC name or it isn’t the name you want to present your business as to the world, you can always fill out an application for a trade name or DBA (Doing Business As) name.
 This is the name you’ll put on your advertisements, signs, etc. You can fill out the DBA name application here.

 What on earth is a registered agent?
 A registered agent is a person or business service that is legally registered to receive any piece of mail or document that the government sends to your LLC or Limited Liability Company.
 The person or business service must also be available during normal business hours to assume this role.

-Of course, you could take on the role of a registered agent for your LLC yourself without the bother of enlisting registered agent services or choose to appoint a registered agent service.
+Of course, you could take on the role of a registered agent for your LLC yourself without the bother of enlisting registered agent services or appointing a registered agent service.
 This is a pretty important decision to make for your small business so careful consideration is needed.
 Here are the pros and cons of both choices:

-Firstly, if you become your own registered agent your personal information will be in the public domain.
-You’ll also have to be available during business hours to accept any mail or document that the state sends your LLC and, as most LLCs also function during this time, that’s not ideal because you can’t be in two places at once to both run your LLC and watch for mail.
-It’s very possible to miss things like Service of Process this way, which could cause legal problems for your business in Virginia.
+First, if you become your own registered agent your personal information will be in the public domain.
+Second, you'll have to be available during business hours to accept any mail or document that the state sends your LLC and, as most LLCs also function during this time, that’s not ideal because you can’t be in two places at once to both run your LLC and watch for mail.
+It’s very possible to miss things like service of process this way, which could cause legal problems for your business in Virginia.